SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/pudo-integration.md

   *Before you can use the PUDO API, make sure you have[enabled the pudo integration](https://docs.intersoftsapient.net/docs/integration-activation) with InPost.*
 </Callout>

-There are two distinct ways to [create an Inpost shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-inpost#/) aimed at delivery to a PUDO point:
+There are two distinct ways to [create an InPost shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-inpost#/) aimed at delivery to a PUDO point:

 1. By providing the full address of the PUDO:
    1. The request must include “c/o” with the location name.